 You’ll work through a 7-step process for creating a survey, starting with “Goals” and ending with “Reports”.
-Along the way, you meet the Survey Octopus connects the issues that you need to think about – and, in the gaps between the issues, the errors that can trip you up.
+Along the way, you meet the Survey Octopus that connects the issues that you need to think about – and, in the gaps between the issues, the errors that can trip you up.

 Forms that Work

 Forms that Work: Designing Web Forms for Usability clearly explains exactly how to design great forms for the web.
 The book provides proven and practical advice that will help you avoid pitfalls, and produce forms that are aesthetically pleasing, efficient and cost-effective.
 It features invaluable design methods, tips, and tricks to help ensure accurate data and satisfied customers.
 It includes dozens of examples – from nitty-gritty details (label alignment, mandatory fields) to visual designs (creating good grids, use of color).

 This book isn’t just about colons and choosing the right widgets.
 It’s about the whole process of making good forms, which has a lot more to do with making sure you’re asking the right questions in a way that your users can answer than it does with whether you use a drop-down list or radio buttons.
 In an easy-to-read format with lots of examples, the authors present their three-layer model – relationship, conversation, appearance.
 You need all three for a successful form – a form that looks good, flows well, asks the right questions in the right way, and, most important of all, gets people to fill it out.
 Liberally illustrated with full-color examples, this book guides readers on how to define requirements, how to write questions that users will understand and want to answer, and how to deal with instructions, progress indicators and errors.

 User Interface Design and Evaluation